enric1994/neuralstyle/README.md

 During the first month of my PhD I worked on the style transfer technique applied to videos.
 The objective is transform the news into a "cartoonized" video for kids by transferring the style of a cartoon.

+I encapsulated the code of [cysmith](https://github.com/cysmith/neural-style-tf) in a GPU-ready image with all the dependencies, including the download of the VGG-19 pretrained weights.

 The style transfer process requires 2 photos: